Computer-Tsu/Time/README.md

 You can add a second clock to Windows system tray and it can be Universal Coordinated Time.<br>
 When an app or OS (Google Android) doesn't provide UTC or GMT as a choice, choose Reykjavik for UTC.<br>

-Very Old devices may use daylight savings date range ___
+Very Old devices may use different daylight savings effective date range due to changes in 1986 and 2005.